-The building has a unique two-storey structure: the upper one was used as a grain warehouse, the lower one became a church dedicated to the Virgin.
+The building has a unique two-story structure: the upper one was used as a grain warehouse, and the lower one became a church dedicated to the Virgin.
 Outside, on the pillars of the ground floor, between the three-light windows, niches were prepared, destined, by the will of the Signoria, to house the statues of the patron saints of the various guilds of the arts, protagonists of the economic prosperity of the city.

 LOGGIA DEL MERCATO NUOVO

-The Loggia del Porcellino was built in the mid-sixteenth century by G. B. Del Tasso and was used as a market place.
-Even today under the Loggia there is the Mercato Nuovo (or Mercato della Paglia), a market with the main tourist orientation where it is possible to find handicrafts such as bags, belts and leather accessories, silk objects such as clothes and bandanas, hats, and much more.
+The Loggia del Porcellino was built in the mid-sixteenth century by G. B. Del Tasso and was used as a marketplace.
+Even today under the Loggia there is the Mercato Nuovo (or Mercato della Paglia), a market with the main tourist orientation where it is possible to find handicrafts such as bags, belts, and leather accessories, silk objects such as clothes and bandanas, hats, and much more.